 Want to learn more about incorporating a blog into your online presence?
 Check out our article on starting an Instagram blog.

 Retailers will often feature their lifestyle content on their homepage, so as soon as customers enter their online storefront, they are inspired and can see a real-life example of how they might use your products.

-For cross merchandising, your lifestyle content will work similarly to an in-store demonstration, when you are able to combine several products and show how they can be used together.
+For cross merchandising, your lifestyle content will work similarly to an in-store demonstration, when you’re able to combine several products to show how they can be used together.
 For example, a website might feature a group of models clad in the brand’s clothing and handbags while exploring a city.
 Another site might show someone using the brand’s pasta maker in their home kitchen, along with its new dinnerware and flatware lines.

 A popular example of this strategy is the “Complete the Look” suggestion.
 This is when clothing retailers will show the pants, jewelry, and bag that make the blouse you clicked on into a complete outfit.

 Add-on suggestions are also a great cross-selling strategy because they make it tempting and easy for customers to add more items to their purchases.

 Another great opportunity for making product suggestions comes when customers enter their shopping carts.
 If you are able to monitor what people have already selected and are planning on buying, you can suggest other products that complement or are similar to the items in their carts.
 This is a great opportunity to cross merchandise products that customers may have missed, and it places them conveniently so customers don’t have to search your whole website.